Frequently Asked Questions

 What if the student cannot make up the work during the semester?
 If the instructor gives her an Incomplete, her academic status may be negatively affected.
 What can be done to prevent the negative effect on the student’s academic status?

 Students who are approved for Title IX accommodations will not have their academic status negatively affected so long as they are meeting the agreed-upon requirements.
-The SDS Counselor, Academics, and Student Services will work with the appropriate personnel to resolve the status.
+The SAS Coordinator, Academics, and Student Services will work with the appropriate personnel to resolve the status.

 May a student choose to take an Incomplete for the course even if she has not completed the required percentage of work?